cetz-package/cetz/src/drawable.typ

   )
 }

+/// Creates a path drawable in the shape of an arc.
+/// - x (float): The $x$ position of the start of the arc.
+/// - y (float): The $y$ position of the start of the arc.
+/// - z (float): The $z$ position of the start of the arc.
+/// - start (angle): The angle along an ellipse to start drawing the arc from.
+/// - stop (angle): The angle along an ellipse to stop drawing the arc at.
+/// - rx (float): The radius of the arc in the $x$ axis.
+/// - ry (float): The radius of the arc in the $y$ axis.
+/// - mode (str): How to draw the arc: `"OPEN"` leaves the path open, `"CLOSED"` closes the arc by drawing a straight line between the end of the arc and its start, `"PIE"` also closes the arc by drawing a line from its end to its origin then to its start.
+/// - fill (color,none): The color to fill the arc with.
+/// - stroke (stroke): The stroke of the arc's path.
+/// -> drawable
 #let arc(x, y, z, start, stop, rx, ry, mode: "OPEN", fill: none, stroke: none) = {
   let delta = calc.max(-360deg, calc.min(stop - start, 360deg))
   let num-curves = calc.max(1, calc.min(calc.ceil(calc.abs(delta) / 90deg), 4))